seqcode/multimds/README.md

-# miniMDS
+# MultiMDS

-miniMDS is a tool for inferring and plotting 3D structures from normalized Hi-C data, using a novel approximation to multidimensional scaling (MDS).
-It produces a single 3D structure from a Hi-C BED file, representing an ensemble average of chromosome conformations within the population of cells.
-Using parallelization, it is able to process high-resolution data quickly with limited memory requirements.
-The human genome can be inferred at kilobase-resolution within several hours on a desktop computer.
-Standard MDS results in inaccuracies for sparse high-resolution data, but miniMDS focuses on local substructures to achieve greater accuracy. miniMDS also supports interchromosomal structural inference.
-Together with Mayavi, miniMDS produces publication-quality images and gifs.

-## Citation

-Rieber, L., & Mahony, S. (2017). miniMDS: 3D structural inference from high-resolution Hi-C data.
-Bioinformatics, 33(14), i261-i266.
+MultiMDS is a tool for locus-specific structural comparisons of two Hi-C datasets.
+It jointly infers and aligns 3D structures from two datasets, such as different cell types.
+The output is aligned 3D structure files (which can be plotted, see below) and a list of loci that significantly relocalize between the datasets (measured using Euclidean distance).
+These may represent A/B compartment changes, changes in enhancer localization, or other structural changes.

 ## Installation